ATI Fluid and Electrolyte Exam

 Explanation

-The correct answer is A: urination.
+The correct answer is B: Initiate high-flow oxygen therapy.

 Explanation of the correct answer: